Top 11 Pectus Excavatum Exercises in 2019

 Check the video below for a full body workout using this product.

-Performing weighted dips combines the advantages of calisthenics and weightlifting into one exercise.
+Weighted dips combine the advantages of calisthenics and weightlifting into one exercise.

 This is one of the best upper body exercises you can do to correct your pectus excavatum condition.

-Also, it works the pectoralis minor, anterior delts and rhomboids in the shoulders, lats in the back, triceps, and the core.
+It works the pectoralis major muscles, pectoralis minor, anterior delts and rhomboids in the shoulders, lats in the back, triceps, and the core.

 The trapezius works as a stabilizing muscle during this movement.